These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 Gov. J.B.
 Pritzker issued a stay-at-home order for the entire state, which went into effect on March 21 and lasts through April 7.

-Residents are able to go to grocery stores, pharmacies, medical offices, hospitals and gas stations.
+Residents can go to grocery stores, pharmacies, medical offices, hospitals and gas stations.
 They can still go running or hiking and walk their dogs, according to the governor.

 Pritzker has since called on the White House to issue a nationwide stay-at-home order.